Rafkev/ThimPress-Paystack-Event-Gateway-Plugin/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ThimPress Paystack Event Gateway Plugin is a WordPress plugin that integrates the Paystack payment gateway with the ThimPress Events Calendar plugin.
-It allows users to make payments for event registrations using the Paystack payment gateway.
+It allows users to make payments for event registrations using the Paystack gateway.

 == Description ==